i-RIC/solver_dev_manual/source/06/03/cg_iric_read_bc_realsingle.rst

 cg_iric_read_bc_realsingle
 ============================

--  Reads the value of a single-precision real-type variable from the
+Reads the value of a single-precision real-type variable defined at the boundary condition.

 Format (FORTRAN)
 ------------------